 Injections usually occur in your surgeon’s office.
 Your surgeon uses a needle to inject small amounts into your skin tissue.
 The amount of injections depends upon a few different factors such as the extent of the treatable area.

 It’s important to avoid rubbing or massaging the injection site for at least 24 hours.
 This helps prevent from spreading into different areas.
 You’ll be able to return to your daily activities following the procedure.

 Results of Botox Injections

-Botox injections typically start taking effect within just 24 to 72 hours following the treatment.
+The injections typically start taking effect within just 24 to 72 hours following the treatment.
 Depending upon the problem for which you’re receiving the treatment, the results can last up to three months or even longer.
-To maintain the positive results of Botox, you’ll need to receive regularly scheduled follow-up treatments.
+To maintain the positive results, you’ll need to receive regularly scheduled follow-up treatments.